 Our Vision for #CommUNITY

-One of our most popular programs is Peace by Piece (PBP) Ministries, aiming to create an awareness of God’s presence, involvement and concern in every piece of a woman’s life.
-Through the art of mosaics, we’re teaching women how to trust God with every little piece of their lives… so that they’re able to lead more peace-filled lives.
+We aim to create an awareness of God’s presence, involvement and concern in every piece of a woman’s life through the art of mosaics.
+Through the arts, our ministry teaches women how to trust God with every little piece of their lives… so that they’re able to lead more peace-filled lives.

 What Does Sozo Mean?

 The Greek word "sozo" was used over a hundred times in the New Testament and truly is an all-encompassing word often rendered to mean “save” or “saved.”
 But a closer look at the Bible shows us that salvation includes much more than just the forgiveness of sins.
 Bible scholars teach us that this tiny word, "sozo", means a whole bunch of awesome things.
 We learn that it means forgiveness, healing, and total deliverance through Christ’s saving power.
 In other words, sozo means being made whole through Jesus and the ability to receive abundantly from Him right now.
 Therefore, "sozo" truly is the meaning of life.

 "Sozo" refers to the healing of our bodies, the protection of our minds, the deliverance of the souls, as well as financial prosperity.
 Many in the modern church have interpreted salvation only to be forgiveness of sins, but that’s a misrepresentation of what the Lord did.
 Forgiveness of our sins is certainly the centerpiece and we do not minimize this point.
 However, at the same time Christ died to purchase our redemption from sin, He also freed us from sickness, disease, depression, and poverty.